The Best Technique I’ve Learned To Help Me Have A Lucid Dream

 2. Talk about doing reality checks to other people.
 When I first started trying this technique, I explained my desire to lucid dream and the reality check technique to almost everyone I knew.
 Doing that kept it fresh in my conscious mind and, I believe, helped it sink into my subconscious mind where I was automatically able to do it during my dreams.

 3. Think about your reality check before you go to bed.
 I find that before bed, when I really focus on the desire to have a lucid dream and do the reality check to make it happen, it usually happens.
+Sometimes I even visualize myself doing the reality check in my dream and becoming lucid.

 Add Comment